coderbeez/qwerty/README.md

 6. **Distraction – Inspiration** Hard coded links to four site of the day web sites are included for design inspiration.

 7. **Distraction – Spotify** A link to a Spotify playlist generated for the site opens in new page.
-The initial embedded playlist was removed as it resulted in problems with audio levels.
+The initial embedded playlist was removed as it resulted in problems with headphone audio levels.

 8. **Notes - Register** A sign up form with name, email, password and confirm password fields.
 Email rather than name is used for sign-in so that’s the only field checked against registered users.
 Flask-Bcrypt is used to hash passwords.
 If a user is successfully registered, Flask-Login is used to automatically log the user in and they are redirected to the home page with a message to select a language in the notes dropdown to begin creating notes.
 Once the user is logged in, the Register option in the notes drop down is replaced with a Logout option again managed by Flask-Login.